 CinemaBlend participates in affiliate programs with various companies.
 We may earn a commission when you click on or make purchases via links.

-The Star Wars franchise continues to grow with The Mandalorian on Disney+.
-Be sure to check out our 2021 release list to plan your trips to the movies next year.
+The Suicide Squad is currently set to arrive in theaters on August 6th, 2021.
+In the meantime, check out our 2021 release list to plan your trips to the movies next year.

 Go to Source